To Buy: To order, simply email me at

 All of the fish sold by Select Aquatics are bred and

-as possible with proven, well known breeding consistency and hardiness.
+genetically as stable as possible with proven, well known breeding

 How your fish do after

 they arrive in your tanks is very important to us, and we look forward

 how they are doing for you.
 Our mission is to ensure